 And the good news is that the primstar baker tool will take care about the correct

 transformation from the mesh to the final sculpt-map

-so that the Second Life constraints are fulfilled at the end.
+so that the online world constraints are fulfilled at the end.

 But this does not mean that you can add or remove arbitrary vertices in your model.

 However the Loop Ssubdivide tool is sculptie friendly

 and we can use it without getting into trouble.